polyaxon/polyaxon/docs/resources/known-issues.md

 ### Helm chart does not work correctly when RBAC is disabled

-No github, this is issue is noticed in Minikube because start the cluster with RBAC disabled -> fixed
+this is issue is noticed in Minikube because start the cluster with RBAC disabled (`No github issue`) -> fixed